 4. Disintegration or disruption of communication.

-These 4 reasons form the Zones within the Integrated Medicine model that was developed by Dr. Brown and practiced by he and the staff at Ocean Park Natural Therapies.
+These 4 reasons form the Zones within the Integrated Medicine model that was developed by Dr. Brown and is practiced at Ocean Park Natural Therapies.

 The philosophy of Naturopathic Medicine lies within six specific principles:

 Healing power of nature: The body has the ability to heal itself if given the means to do so by removing the obstacles to cure- as outlined above.

 First Do no harm: Naturopathic physicians are guided by the concepts of using methods and medicines with the smallest possible side effects, least suppression of symptoms, and using the least force necessary to bring about a change and cure.